Optimisation-based representations for branching processes: An application to a branching L evy process

 so that $F_t(x) \ge p \Leftrightarrow x \ge F_t^{-1}(p)$.

 The key estimates are the following: \begin{lemma} For all $0 <b < \beta $, $n \ge 1$, $t > 0$ and $x \in \RR$ we have

 where $ \delta = t/n$. \end{lemma}

 \begin{remark} It is interesting to note that Lemma \ref{th:lower} actually holds with no assumption on law of the L\'evy process.
-In particular, it holds for processes, such as stable processes, for which the cumulant generating function $\Lambda(\theta)$ is infinite for all $\theta \ne 0$. \end{remark}
+In particular, it holds for processes, such as stable processes, for which the Laplace exponent $K(\theta)$ is infinite for all $\theta \ne 0$. \end{remark}

-\begin{proof} We fix $\delta$ and use induction on $n$.
+\begin{proof}[Proof of Lemma \ref{th:lower}] We fix $\delta$ and use induction on $n$.
 We first consider the $n=1$ case.

-Since the points $0$ and $\beta \le 1$ are fixed points of $g$, we have $Q_\delta(0) = 0$ and $Q_{\delta}(1) \ge \beta$.
+Since the points $0$ and $\beta \le 1$ are fixed points of $\phi$, we have $R_\delta(0) = 0$ and $R_{\delta}(1) \ge \beta$.
 In particular, we have

 To do the inductive step, we will make use of the following observation: for any $0< b < \beta$ and $k \in \RR$ we have